coder7475/docker/README.md

 - Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.

+## Containers and the Docker platform

+Docker is a platform that simplifies the process of creating, deploying, and managing containers.
+It provides developers and administrators with a set of tools and APIs to manage containerized applications.

+With Docker, you can build and package application code, libraries, and dependencies into a **container image**, which can be distributed and run consistently in any environment that supports Docker.

 ## What are Containers?

 Containers are lightweight, portable, and isolated software environments that allow developers to run and package applications with their dependencies, consistently across different platforms.
 They help to streamline application development, deployment, and management processes while ensuring that applications run consistently, regardless of the underlying infrastructure.